Prosogram is a tool for the analysis and transcription of pitch variations in speech.

 d'Alessandro & Mertens, 1995).

-This same approach may be used to obtain a transcription
+This approach may be used to obtain a low-level transcription of pitch level and pitch movement and.

-an automatic segmentation into local peaks in the intensity of the band-pass filtered speech signal;
+an automatic segmentation into local peaks of intensity (both that of the band-pass filtered speech signal and that of the full band signal);

-a (manual) segmentation into vowels, stored in an phonetic alignment file (Praat's TextGrid files);
+a (manual) segmentation into vowels or phones (phonetic alignment) stored in an annotation file (Praat's TextGrid file);

 a (manual) segmentation into syllables;

-The stylization is applied to the F0 curve of those segmented units, which are approximations of the syllabic nuclei.
+The stylization is applied to the F0 curve of those segmented units, which are approximations of the more sonorous part of the syllable.

-Obtain a segmentation into units of the types indicated above.
+Obtain a segmentation into units of the type indicated above.

 Stylize the F0 of the selected time intervals.

-Plot stylized pitch and some annotation tiers (text, phonetic transcription).
+Plot the result: parameters, stylized pitch, segmentation, and some annotation tiers (text, phonetic transcription, etc.).

 The system is implemented as a Praat script.